jamal-rahimzadegan/React-Hooks/README.md

     <br/>
 </div>

+- `useDebounce` &mdash; Get the debounced input string (for improving performance and decreasing rerenders)
 - `useComponentWillMount` &mdash; Brings ComponentWillMount lifycycle to the function components
 - `useClickOutside` &mdash; Detect if clicked outside an element and pass it callback
 - `useDetectDevice` &mdash; Detect the user device (is mobile or not)